dillionmegida/dillionmegida.com/src/pages/p/create-gatsby-source-plugin/index.md

 -   an `id` property, assigned a unique id using the `createNodeId` helper function and passing the `_id` of the post gotten from Hashnode as an argument
 -   a `parent` property which is used to extend other nodes
--   a `children` which olds ids of child nodes
+-   a `children` property which holds ids of child nodes
 -   an `internal` property that holds important fields for Gatsby.
-In it which have:
+In it we have:
     -   `type`: the node type that this node belongs to.
 In our case, this belongs to the `HashnodePost` type
     -   [`mediaType`](https://www.gatsbyjs.com/docs/reference/graphql-data-layer/node-interface/#mediatype): exposes this node to transformer plugins for further processing.
 In our case, the object gotten from the API is more like JSON.
     -   [`content`](https://www.gatsbyjs.com/docs/reference/graphql-data-layer/node-interface/#content): holding the raw content which transformer plugins can also process